ricky0118/Documents/碩士/Notes/Reinforcement Learning.md

 > Adaptiveness refers to the controller's performance to adapt to the uncertainties by adjusting the control parameters.

 ### Reward Engineering
+In the context of attitude control, the reward must encapsulate the agent's performance achieving the desired attitude goals.
+As goals become more complex and demanding identifying which performance metrics are most expressive will be necessary to push the performance.